 Mr. Brown previously served in the White House Counsel's office, where he was the White House's principal legal liaison to the Departments of Treasury and Housing and Urban Development, as well as many independent financial services agencies.
 In this role, he provided counsel on a wide variety of issues.
 Mr. Brown also served as a counselor for the White House Office of Political Affairs, Presidential Personnel Office and the National Economic Council.

 In 2011, Mr. Brown was appointed by the Governor of Virginia to serve as a four-year member of the Board of Visitors for George Mason University, where he served on the Board's Audit and Executive Committee.
-Mr. Brown is also a member of the Board of the Foundation for Excellence in Education, St. Stephen's and St. Agnes School, and the US Court of Appeals for the District of Columbia Circuit Advisory Committee on Procedures.
-Mr. Brown is also an active member of The Federalist Society and The American Council on Germany.
+Mr. Brown is also a member of the Board of the Foundation for Excellence in Education, St. Stephen's and St. Agnes School, and the Board of the American Council on Germany.
+Mr. Brown is also an active member of The Federalist Society.
 In 2011, Mr. Brown also co-chaired Harvard Law School's Celebration of Black Alumni reunion.

 Prior to his government service, Mr. Brown served as assistant to the CEO and vice president of corporate strategy at Nationwide Mutual Insurance Company, and as the deputy general counsel to former Florida Governor Jeb Bush.
 Mr. Brown also served as a Peace Corps Volunteer in the Federated States of Micronesia early in his professional career.
 While working as an associate at WilmerHale in the 1990s, Mr. Brown served as co-counsel to victims of the Oklahoma City Bombing in connection with sentencing proceedings for Terry Nichols and Michael Fortier.